-A common starting point for an agenda management solution is automated agenda creation.
-The idea here is to get an good looking, usable agenda into participants’ hands.
-Depending on the particular needs of your organization and the specific type of meeting, the agenda manager can automatically create an agenda based on a preset template.
+A common starting point for an Agenda Management solution is automated agenda creation.
+The idea here, is to get a good looking, usable agenda into participants’ hands.
+Depending on the unique needs of your organization and the specific types of meetings, the Agenda Manager can automatically create an agenda based on a preset template.
 And if you are lucky, councilors and board members will be happy to use whatever tool you have selected to read their agenda.

 Meeting Management – End-to-End Solution

-As the diagram above illustrates, a complete meeting management solution includes agenda management, as well as other meeting components.
+As the diagram above illustrates, a complete meeting management solution includes Agenda Management, as well as other meeting components.
 Meeting management takes an augmented approach towards streamlining the meeting workflow.
-Meeting management views agendas, minutes, decision making, tasks and report authoring as all elements of a successful meeting process.
+Meeting management views agendas, minutes, decision making, tasks and report authoring, as integral elements of a successful meeting process.
 Any board or council meeting, simple or complex, requires each of these things – why stop at automating agendas only?

 External Communication and Transparency

 Public meetings require appropriate content to be communicated to the outside world.
 As such, web pages, external references and reports, and other content should all be supported by the meeting management system that is in use.
-In addition, with greater recognition of the need of transparency in public sector entities, meeting management software companies are pushed further to meet those needs.
-(Side note, ideally you want a meeting management software that is heavily invested in R&D and is flexible to adapt to future demands.)
+In addition, with greater demand for transparency in public sector entities and higher-education institutions, meeting management software companies are pushed further to meet those needs.
+(Side note: ideally, you want a meeting management software vendor that is heavily invested in R&D and is flexible to adapt to future demands.)

-A good meeting management software offers many helpful features, for instance electronic and manual voting, action items, and workflow manager that enable internal good functioning as well as external automation such as video streaming and access to meeting minutes for better public engagement.
+A good meeting management solution should also offer features that support efficiency.
+Features for electronic and manual voting, action items, and workflow management not only help create efficiency, they also enable tighter process control as well as seamless external automation with video streaming and access to meeting minutes, for better public engagement.

 Why the Difference Matters